mikemattaUH/starter-hugo-academic/content/publication/Matta2022 cost_anal copy 3/index.md

 ---
-title: 'Evaluating validity and bias for hand-calculated and automated written expression curriculum-based measurement scores'
+title: 'Cost analysis and cost-effectiveness of hand-scored and automated approaches to writing screening'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Milena A. Keller-Margulis
   - Sterett H. Mercer
-  - Milena A. Keller-Margulis

 # Author notes (optional)
 #author_notes: